-In order to be able to download the CodeReady Workspaces deployment script, Red Hat asks that you register for the free Red Hat Developer Program.
+To be able to download the CodeReady Workspaces deployment script, Red Hat asks that you register for the free Red Hat Developer Program.
 This allows you to agree to license conditions of the product.
-For instructions on how to obtain the deployment script, see Section 2.1, "Downloading the CodeReady Workspaces deployment script".
+For instructions on how to obtain the deployment script, see Section 2.2, "Downloading the CodeReady Workspaces deployment script".